ubcxzhang/Multi-Task-Prediction-Case-Study-at-Data-Science-Bootcamp-USask-14June2023/Session 1/README.md

 ## Schedule
 - 9:30am-11:00am: Dr. Zhong will outline ensemble machine learning approaches.
 After this quick introduction, MTPS will be explored.
 - 11:00am-11:30am: Kyle will walk through the R code behind MTPS.
-They explain how to use MTPS with continous, binary and mixed outcomes
+They explain how to use MTPS with continuous, binary and mixed outcomes